sriyogesh94/dcos-docs/1.9/installing/custom/cli.md

         This method discovers the IP address of a particular interface of the node.

         If you have multiple generations of hardware with different internals, the interface names can change between hosts.
-The IP detection script must account for the interface name changes.
+The IP detect script must account for the interface name changes.
 The example script could also be confused if you attach multiple IP addresses to a single interface, or do complex Linux networking, etc.

         ```bash
         #!/usr/bin/env bash